humu2009/Pano.js/README.md

 Pano.js can be easily integrated into online applications.
 The simplest usage only requires a single line:

-    var view = new Pano.View(canvas_tag, {equirectangular: 'my_panorama.jpg'});
+    var view = new Pano.View( canvas_tag, { equirectangular: 'my_panorama.jpg' } );

-This creates an instance of `Pano.View`, and then loads a panorama image and displays it on a given canvas element.
+which creates an instance of `Pano.View`, and then loads a panorama image and displays it on a given canvas element.

 Live Examples
 -------------